Tombow: Mono

 The "Mono" (from the Greek "monos", translated to "special" or "only") brand was introduced in 1963, initially for a line of pencils.
 Nowadays, Mono brand comprises different pencils, erasers, mechanical pencils, and correction tapes.

+Wood-cased pencils include: Mono 100 (17 grades), Mono (14 grades), Mono R (7 grades).

+Mechanical pencils include: Mono Graph, Mono Graph Zero, Mono Graph One.

+Block Erasers include: Mono Plastic Eraser (Material: PVC), Mono Dust Catch (PVC).

+Stick erasers include: Mono Zero (Elastomer), Mono Stick (PVC), Mono One (PVC).

 Pit

 The Pit brand was introduced in 1971 to name Tombow's glue sticks.
 In 1980, the first Pit liquid glue was launched to market.
 The last product of the Pit line to be introduced was the glue tape, in 1997.

 Zoom

 Zoom was born as a ballpoint pen and mechanical pencil brand in 1986.
 The Zoom 414 pen, designed by Kazunori Katami, won the Red Dot design award in 2007.
 It combines a ballpoint pen, a mechanical pencil, a highlighter and an eraser in one slim design.

+Other brands

-Other brands of the group are Yo-i and ippo!, with products designed for children.
+Other brands of the group are Yo-i and Ippo!, with products designed for children.
+The 8900 pencil series (graphite and coloured cores) is also popular in Japan.

+Wood-cased pencils for general use include: 8900 (6 grades), 8900V (Red), 8900VP (Red and Blue), 8900P (Blue), 2558 (3 grades).